-The course is taught by two teachers.
-PhDr.
-Stefan Franko, PhD. teaches this course to interpreters and translators, for whom it is compulsory.
-Mgr.
-Ester Demjanová, PhD. teaches the course to other students (BAS and BAS in combination, GS) who may choose it as an elective course.
+The course is taught to interpreters and translators for whom it is compulsory and to other students (BAS and BAS in combination) who may choose it as an elective course.
 Transfers between groups are not possible.
 All students must be signed up for the correct sessions and attend the lessons assigned to them as the content of the lessons varies.
 Different evaluation conditions apply to individual groups.

-Continuous assessment consists of 3 parts:
+Continuous assessment consists of 2 parts: